 - In-person and phone-based COVID recovery care and care coordination

 - Intake from 8:00 a.m. to 5:00 p.m., 7 days per week via the King County COVID-19 Call Center at 206‑477‑3977.

 - Transportation at beginning and end of placement, and to necessary medical appointments during the client’s stay (including methadone provider)

-- Food, clothing, supplies, and laundry
+- Food, toiletries, and supplies

 - Care coordination and discharge planning

 - Initiation of buprenorphine treatment, via Downtown Public Health Center – Pathways